 The model is based on a set of principles known as constructivism in which the program is built on the sound research base of cooperative learning and is consistent with recent findings on successful professional growth projects.
 It provides a laboratory of meaningful interaction and offers the opportunity to develop professional dispositions and leadership skills on a daily basis.
 Further, the program utilizes team strategies drawn from the business and athletic worlds and fuses them into a collaborative school faculty.
 Candidates and professors alike find cohort-based programs to be a positive and dynamic learning experience.

-Fourth Semester: Student Teaching - (2) Approximately seven-week placements.
+4th Semester: Student Teaching - Two full time placements.
 Each placement will address a different grade level to provide students with a variety of experiences.
 The Office of Student Teaching facilitates placement and works with numerous school districts and boards in New York and Ontario.

 Secondary students from Ontario will have placements in the content areas of their two teachables.
 Canadians can student teach in Ontario for both placements.
 (Canadian students therefore gain experiences in both the US and Canadian educational systems.)

 Since you will be teaching these subjects on a daily basis in the elementary classroom, it is essential that you have college/university-level course work in these respective disciplines.

 Courses can be taken at accredited universities, colleges, or community colleges.
 Institutions are now offering flexible formatting of classes (e.g. express classes, staggered starts, intersession classes, distance education and Internet classes, etc.) If the course is taken at a college/community college, it needs to be for college (level) credit.
 Upon completion of required coursework, an official transcript with credits (3 hours/units or .5 credits) must to be submitted to Niagara University with documentation of the credits and grade/mark earned.

 You will need a course in a language other than English from an accredited college or university.
 (See above.)